CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: personal GitHub activity summaries.
 The explicit exclusion of 'repository changelogs, release notes, or team-wide activity reports' actively prevents conflicts with related but different skills.
-The specific trigger terms like 'standup notes' and 'sprint recap' further narrow the scope.
+The specific mention of GitHub, personal contributions, and time periods creates a well-defined boundary.

 3 / 3